-By Carolina Ciprés and María Teresa De la Cruz
+By Carolina Ciprés y Dr. María Teresa De la Cruz

 The Physical Internet (PI) is a universal, open logistics network that is economically, environmentally and socially efficient and sustainable.
 Some initiatives have been undertaken to develop such a system, but a fully functioning PI is still some way off.
 A project supported by the European Commission (EC) called SENSE (Accelerating the Path Towards Physical Internet), aims to change that by increasing our knowledge of PI and the logistics benefits it can deliver.